Women in Security Awards Aotearoa – Categories

 7. Protecting borders, trade, and biosecurity

-This category recognises a professional who has through their commitment, capability, professionalism, innovation, and/or leadership made a significant contribution to the protection of the New Zealand community either at the border or along the routes through which people and goods pass prior to arriving at the border.
+This category recognises a professional who has through their commitment, capability, professionalism, advocacy, innovation, and/or leadership made a significant contribution to the protection of the New Zealand community either at the border or along the routes through which people and goods pass prior to arriving at the border.

 8. Responding to natural disaster events

-This category recognises a professional who has through their commitment, capability, professionalism, innovation, and/or leadership made a significant contribution in responding to an emergency, natural disaster or extreme weather event.
+This category recognises a professional who has through their commitment, capability, professionalism, advocacy, innovation, and/or leadership made a significant contribution in responding to an emergency, natural disaster or extreme weather event.

 9. Building resilient communities